Confused by all the different chorizos and jamons on offer? Hate how you don’t know why some taste great, others awful? Be confused no more!

 Chorizos and other embutidos (literally “stuffed things”, i.e. sausages), such as morcilla (black pudding) and salchichon (slightly similar to Italian salami), are made immediately and hung outside to dry.
 Chorizos can be very variable: large or small, long or short, fresh or cured, moist or dry, picante (spicy hot) or sweet, smoked or not, more or less garlicky, and sometimes made from other animals or game.
 The common factor is that they are made from chunks of lean meat and fat, and are red from the large amounts of pimenton (dried pimiento, red pepper) used in the mix.

 The curing is an art, and modern science has apparently not found a way to ensure that all the hams cure successfully.
 Those that do not spoil are later removed to bodegas (cellars), where they mature until their “bouquet” is right and they are deemed ready, at the end of about two years.
 The hot but not stifling summers of the meseta (mountain tableland) ensure the succulence of the hams by slowly melting and suffusing the fat throughout the meat.
+Confusingly, jamon iberico can also be cured in the dry mountain air, but that does not make it serrano.

 Eating and Drinking